SOUL FLOWER UNION

 Hiroshi Takano Songbook - Tribute to Hiroshi Takano

 1. Shuta Hasunuma Philharmonic Orchestra / Yume No Naka De Aeru Deshou 2.
 Hanaregumi / Hibiki 3.
 Yukihiro Takahashi / Yagate Furu 4.
 Beautiful Hummingbird & Yuri Miyauchi / Ether Dance 5.
 Miyuki Hatekeyama & Takuji Aoyagi / Tashikana Hikari 6.
 Shigeru Kishida (Qururi) / Besten Dank 7.
 Anonymass & Yukawa Shione / Orange Juice Blues 8.
-Yuri Chika with / Kaori 9.
+Yuri Chika and Others / Kaori 9.
 Toshiaki Yamada / Yoru No Umi Wo Hashitte Tsuki Wo Mita 10.
 Antimone / See You Again 11.
 Ooame (Yuichi Ohata & Miu Sakamoto / Besten Dank 12.
-Talkashi Hamazaki / All Over Starting Over 13.
+Takashi Hamazaki / All Over Starting Over 13.
 Todd Rundgren / Niji No Miyako E(Into Shambala)

 SOIL & PIMP SESSIONS